yunzhi123/STM32-FreeRTOS-Implementation/Lab03-Critical-Section-Core/ReadMe.md

-# Lab03 - Critical Section Core

 ## Description

 This lab continues from `Lab02-Task-Core`.
-Lab02 introduced the basic task model, static task creation, task stacks, SVC startup, PendSV context switching, and cooperative switching through `taskYIELD()`.
+Lab02 already has static task creation, SVC startup, PendSV context switching, and cooperative switching through `taskYIELD()`.

-Lab03 adds the first critical section support.
-The goal is to understand how FreeRTOS protects kernel data structures from being interrupted while they are being modified.
+Lab03 adds the first critical section mechanism.
+The goal is to understand how FreeRTOS prevents kernel data structures from being interrupted while they are being modified.

-This lab does not yet apply critical sections throughout the scheduler.
-Instead, it focuses on building the core API and port-layer mechanism that later labs can use around ready lists, task state changes, and scheduler operations.
+This lab focuses on the core API and Cortex-M3 port-layer mechanism.
+It does not yet apply critical sections everywhere in the scheduler.

 ## What This Lab Adds After Lab02

-Lab03 adds:

 - Task-level critical section macros.
 - ISR-safe critical section macros.
-- BASEPRI-based interrupt masking for ARM Cortex-M3.
+- `BASEPRI` interrupt masking on ARM Cortex-M3.
-- A critical nesting counter for task context.
+- A nesting counter for task critical sections.
-- Helper functions for raising and restoring the interrupt mask.
+- Helper functions for raising, clearing, saving, and restoring the interrupt mask.

-The important new user-facing APIs are:
+The main APIs are:

 ```c
 taskENTER_CRITICAL();